 UPSTAIRS a two extra sleeping areas with seven adult single beds each a total of 14 beds which can form extra queen beds

-Lodge is romantic for couples but can expand to accommodate up to 11 if needed.
-Free cot, high chair and toddlers bed downstairs if needed.
+Lodge is romantic for couples but can expand to accommodate up to 22 if needed.
+Free cots, high chair and toddlers beds downstairs if needed.

 Two kitchens and dining areas.
 It is possible to make one large table in one dining area that can sleep up to 20.

-Appliances Washing machine, Refrigerator, Microwave oven, Reverse cycle air conditioning, two Lpg gas rings speedy for pasta and stir fry, toaster, electric jug, all cutlery and plates for up to 11, cooking equipment, knife rack.
+Appliances Washing machine, Refrigerator, Microwave oven, Reverse cycle air conditioning, two Lpg gas rings speedy for pasta and stir fry, toaster, electric jug, Electric frypan or wok, Coffee machine or stove top filters supplied, all cutlery and plates for up to 22, cooking equipment, knife rack.

-We supply pillows, mattress protectors, pillow protectors, liquid soap and cakes of soap, detergent, toilet paper, LPG gas for BBQ, firewood, matches, bath mats and towels, coffee filters.
+We supply pillows, mattress protectors, pillow protectors, a fresh pillow case is put on. and new fitted bottom sheet put on each bed, liquid soap and cakes of soap, detergent, toilet paper, LPG gas for BBQ, firewood, matches, bath mats and towels, coffee filters.

-Guests usually bring sheets, doona blankets, towels and food drinks.
-Or your bed can be made ready for arrival with sheets, doona, towels, tea and coffee basket for 25 flat fee per person an extra charge.
-Other groups bring their own sheets and towels and hire doonas for 10 flat fee per person.
+Or your bed can be made ready for arrival with hand ironed sheets, doona, towels, tea and coffee basket for 25 flat fee per person an extra charge.
+Other groups bring their own top sheets and towels and hire doonas for 10 flat fee per person.

-Eco Lodge sleep 22 Scenic private self-contained aircond 6BR 4 Bath 2 lounges
+Eco Lodge sleep 22 Scenic private, self-contained, two reverse cycle airconditioners, overhead fans over all double beds downstairs.
+6BR 4 Bath 2 lounges

 ACTIVITIES AT WARTOOK RISE